isc-projects/kea/doc/sphinx/arm/classify.rst

     class.
 After a subnet is selected, the server determines whether there is a reservation for a given client.
-Therefore, it is not possible to use KNOWN/UNKNOWN classes to select a shared network or a subnet, nor to make DROP class dependent of KNOWN/UNKNOWN classes.
+Therefore, it is not possible to use KNOWN/UNKNOWN classes to select a shared network or a subnet.

+9. When the incoming packet belongs the special class, `DROP`, it is dropped and an informational message is logged with the packet information.
+Since Kea version 1.9.8 it is allowed to make DROP class dependent of KNOWN/UNKNOWN classes.

-9. If needed, addresses and prefixes from pools are assigned, possibly based on the class information when some pools are reserved for class members.
+10. If needed, addresses and prefixes from pools are assigned, possibly based on the class information when some pools are reserved for class members.

-10. Classes marked as "required" are evaluated in the order in which they are listed: first the shared network, then the subnet, and finally the pools that assigned resources belong to.
+11. Classes marked as "required" are evaluated in the order in which they are listed: first the shared network, then the subnet, and finally the pools that assigned resources belong to.

-11. Options are assigned, again possibly based on the class information in the order that classes were associated with the incoming packet.
+12. Options are assigned, again possibly based on the class information in the order that classes were associated with the incoming packet.
     For DHCPv4 private and code 43 options, this includes class local option definitions.